tomkilpatrick/tomkilpatrick.github.io/_pages/publications.md

 {% include base_path %}

+Feel free to [email me](tomk at alum.mit.edu) if you would like a pdf of any of these papers.

 See also my [Google Scholar](https://scholar.google.com/citations?user=Q5mUAH0AAAAJ) and [Web of Science ResearcherID (Publons)](https://publons.com/researcher/2361265/thomas-j-kilpatrick/) pages.

 Hutchings, N., Kilpatrick, T., and Long, D. (2020).
 Ultrahigh resolution scatterometer winds near Hawaii. <i>Remote Sensing</i>, <b>12</b>, 564. [https://doi.org/10.3390/rs12030564](https://doi.org/10.3390/rs12030564)